 Give them something in return.
 Usually, toddlers aren’t interested in having their pictures taken.
-If you give them their favourite toy, for example, they will think it’s a reward.
+If you give them their favorite toy, for example, they will think it’s a reward.

 If the toddler just wants to run, they won’t be pleased if you make them sit still.
 To get the best smiles, you have to make them happy.

-If you are getting photos done by a professional, choose a photographer that specialises in child photography.
-Bringing snacks that aren’t messy and a favourite toy along can help.
+If you are getting photos done by a professional, choose a photographer that specializes in child photography.
+Bringing snacks that aren’t messy and a favorite toy along can help.

 Working to the child’s schedule is also a handy tip.
 You don’t want the photoshoot to clash with meal or nap time.